 If you want to duplicate a blank that only has large and smooth surfaces, pouring the material is relatively simple.
 Simply pour the liquid silicone mass slowly over it from a relatively large height.
 Make sure that the entire object is surrounded by the silicone.

-Continue until the surface of the silicone mass is about five millimetres from the blank.
+- Continue until the surface of the silicone mass is about five millimeters from the blank.

 When you have filled in the silicone, gently tap each side of your frame with your fingers to allow any air bubbles that may be in the silicone to escape.
 From now on, it is important to be patient!